SilkRose/Pony/stories/ticking-love/ticking-love.md

 "Is it me?"

-Twilight finishes writer her note and gives it to me.
+Twilight finishes writing her letter and gives it to me.

 I read it aloud.

 > Dear Pinkie,
 >
 > I've thought of many ways to tell you this, and still settled on a love letter.
 I like you, a lot.
 I've never felt this way about another pony.
+When you're around I feel different.
+Like I can't get enough of you.
+You make me feel all fuzzy inside in a way I can't explain (believe me, I've tried).
+I want to hold our hugs forev–
+>
-Oh, you just showed up, and now I'm pretending to write something inconspicuous.
+> Oh, you just showed up, and now I'm pretending to write something inconspicuous.
 You ask a lot of questions, it's one of the things I love about you.
 So curious, always wondering.
 Oh, did I just say I love you?
 Well, I do.
 I love you.
 >
 > You're acting different, differently than normal.
 Are you hiding something?
 You have been acting strange around me.
 I guess I've been acting strange too.
 I apologize for that, I just don't know what these feelings mean.
 Maybe you could help me figure it out?
 >
+> I know you really want to read this letter, so I'll try to hurry.
+I didn't expect to fall in love with you, I just hope you've fallen for me too.
+And from the way you're acting, it seems like you have.
+Anyway, I hope you say yes.
+>
-> And Pinkie, if the last two paragraphs didn't make it clear enough, it's you.
+> And Pinkie, if the last four paragraphs didn't make it clear enough, it's you.
 Will you go out with me?
 >
 > Love,
-> Twilight.
+> Twilight Sparkle.
 >
 > P.S. a kiss would be nice.